 Phantom Ranch Rides are extremely competitive to obtain.

 The first option is to enter the Phantom Ranch Lottery.
 The lottery opens 15 months ahead of time.
-For example, In September 2021, the lottery opens for November 2022.
+For example, In September, the lottery opens for November for the following year.

 The second option is to check the General Availability.
 Since cancellations do occur, you can check this section of the website regularly to see if anything has opened up within the 15-month period.